Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/subdividing/subdivide.rst

 Fractal
-   Displaces the vertices in random directions after the mesh is subdivided
+   Displaces the vertices in random directions after the mesh is subdivided.

    .. list-table::